bartvanhalder/owlin-apidocs/README.md

 ``https://newsroom.owlin.com/api/v1/method``
 ``value=value&extra-parameter=extra-value``

-The value parameter is optional in general, both for POST and GET requests, some methods however require a certain value to be set.
+The value parameter is optional for most methods, both for POST and GET requests.
+Some methods however require a certain value to be set.

 ##### Multi-dict parameters
 When a method requires a dictionary as an extra-value, encode it as JSON and add two brackets behind [extra-parameter] i.e.